LocationMind/GeoDataCompare/Documentation/Comparison-OSM-OvertureMap_PgRouting.md

 - Number of connected components;
 - Number of isolated nodes;
 - Sort nodes by number of roads getting in / out of it.
-- Spatial extent of one dataset comparing to the another for ways (i.e. pourcentage of dataset A overlaping dataset B and vice versa);
+- Spatial extent of one dataset comparing to the another for ways (i.e. percentage of dataset A overlaping dataset B and vice versa);
 - Number of associated nodes in both dataset.

 To calculate those criteria, we can use PgRouting functions, writing SQL request or using python and geopandas / networkx packages.